Developer dumps UK waste power plant

 The Welsh project would have created around 650 jobs during construction and 100 full-time jobs during its operation, according to Covanta Energy.

-Two weeks ago Britain's Infrastructure Planning Commission approved Covanta Energy's 65-MW energy-from-waste plant at Rookery in Bedfordshire.
+Two weeks ago the Infrastructure Planning Commission approved Covanta Energy's 65-MW energy-from-waste plant at Rookery in Bedfordshire.

 (Reporting by Karolin Schaps; editing by Jason Neely)